-As you may know, I’m traveling to every country in the world, and that requires me to visit all the small nations in Europe I’ve skipped before.
-So after I was done with Portugal, I took a night train from Lisbon to Madrid and continued to Lleida the next morning.
-Lleida is a small city in Spain near Barcelona, and it’s the closest you can get to Andorra by train.
-The next day, I took a bus from there to Andorra.
+As some of you know, I’m on a mission to visit every country in the world—which means checking off some of the smaller European nations I’d previously skipped.
+After wrapping up my travels in Portugal, I boarded a night train from Lisbon to Madrid, then continued the next morning to Lleida, a small city in Spain near Barcelona.
+Lleida is the closest you can get to Andorra by train, and from there, I caught a bus straight to the tiny mountain nation.

-Andorra la Vella is a beautiful place surrounded by mountains.
-A lot of Spanish and French tourists come there to do some tax-free shopping.
-There are a lot of shopping streets where they sell everything from cosmetics to electronics.
-However, I wasn’t there to do shopping, and I noticed that besides that there wasn’t much to do.
-In the winter it’s a popular destination for skiing, but I was there in October, so the season hasn’t started yet.
-If you’re interested in visiting Andorra during winter, check out a post Androrra Ski Holiday by Travel Hacker Girl.
+Andorra la Vella is a beautiful town surrounded by mountains.
+Many Spanish and French tourists visit to take advantage of tax-free shopping, and the city is full of shopping streets selling everything from cosmetics to electronics.
+However, I wasn’t there to shop, and I quickly realized that aside from retail therapy, there isn’t much else to do—especially outside of ski season.
+In the winter, Andorra becomes a popular destination for skiing, but since I visited in October, the season hadn’t started yet.
+If you’re planning a winter visit, check out the post Androrra Ski Holiday by Travel Hacker Girl for tips and inspiration.

 Have you ever hitchhiked and how did it go?
 Leave a comment below!